-The Office of Corporate Communications & Public Affairs (CCPA) has developed this media toolkit regarding disasters.
-The toolkit is designed to assist the District Branches and State Associations in educating the media and public on psychiatry, mental illness and other key issue areas.
+The Office of Corporate Communications & Public Affairs (CCPA) has developed this media toolkit as part of the CCPA's ongoing communications efforts to assist the District Branches and State Associations in educating the media and public on psychiatry, mental illness and other key issue areas.

 The toolkit includes talking points and additional resources to help in outreach efforts.
-This is an internal document for APA members' use only.
+This document is an internal document for APA members use only.
 Please do not distribute to the media.

-If you would like additional communications information, or a template press release, please contact Erin Connors, APA Senior Media Relations Specialist, at 703-907-8562 or by email at econnors@psych.org.
+If you would like additional communications information please contact Erin Connors, Associate Director of Media Relations at 518-570-8029 or by email at econnors@psych.org.